jacob-haimes/kairos.fm/content/posts/ias-episodes/ias-episode-031/index.md

 ---
 url: /intoaisafety/e031/
-title: AI and Universal Basic Income w/ Joe Williams
+title: Reclaiming UBI in the AI Age w/ Joe Williams
 summary: "Launching Reclaiming UBI; Joe Williams on UBI, AI labor displacement, and the agendas of the AI gentry."
 date: 2026-06-01
 lastmod: 2026-06-01